 - Substantially increase the local population without dedicating a minimum of 5 acres of developed parklands for every 1,000 residents; or - Substantially increase the use of neighborhood or regional parks in the area such that substantial physical deterioration of the facility would occur. - a.
-Parks: The project would not increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated.
-There would be no impact. - b.
-Recreational Services: The project does not include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment.
+Parks.
+Any additional units from future construction would not increase the local population substantially, and therefore would not substantially increase the use of parks and recreational facilities.
+The dedication of land, the payment of fees in lieu thereof or a combination of both for park and recreational purposes may be required pursuant to the provisions of Sections 120.12.090 through120.12.110 as a condition of approval for any parcel map which creates parcels less than 20 acres in size.
+The proposed tentative parcel map would create larger parcel sizes of 59.90 acres (Parcel 1) and 106.93 acres (Parcel 2).
+The impacts would be less than significant. - b.
+Recreational Services.
 The project would not include additional recreation services or sites as part of the project.
-There would be no impact.
+Impacts would be less than significant.

-FINDING: There would be no impact to open space or park facilities as a result of the project.
+FINDING: No significant impacts to open space or park facilities would result as part of the project.
+Impacts would be less than significant.